-Have you ever tried to sing, hear, see, feel, paint and write a MANTRA?
+Have you ever tried to sing, hear, see, feel, paint and write a mantra?
 I mean, all together in a moment?
 It is always a wonderful time for me, an oneness with the Divine.
 And do you know how to realize this moment?
 With the help of LIKHITA JAPA.
 LIKHITA means as much as writing down.
-And JAPA is the name for reciting MANTRAS, the MANTRA repeating.
+And JAPA is the name for reciting mantra, the mantra repeating.
 Generally this is done with the help of a Mala, a chain that has 108 beats in Buddhism or Hinduism. (see above)

 For me, LIKHITA JAPA is a great gift.

 Find your personal mantra and start writing it down.
 Seek a quiet space that is sacred to you.
 Do not be disturbed by noise or anyone.
 That's the reason why I do it at night!
 You can write the mantra with the beautiful Sanskrit script, but also in our ordinary script.
 Actually, a pen and a piece of paper or a notebook are enough.
 I myself have many different pens, brushes, colors, types of paper in my sacred room.
 And it is always an experience, what then arises on paper.
 Pastel, watercolor, ink, in silver, in gold, graphite ... guided by the divine!
 Preserve your LIKHITA JAPA scriptures in a place that is sacred to you.
 Enjoy your first, very personal experience of the mantra-writing!